shakacode/style-guide-javascript/README.md

 Here's a few notes on top of that:

-1. **Line Length**: We're slightly extending the airbnb standard of 80 to 100.
-Here's [a good reason that 80 is too small](https://github.com/airbnb/javascript/pull/458).
-Any strings greater than 100 should be broken up into multiple lines.
 1. Check out the [AirBnb React Guide](https://github.com/airbnb/javascript/blob/master/react/README.md) keeping in mind the exceptions listed below.
 1. Use ES6 classes for React components.